NaubaneJky/NaubaneJky/README.md

 I’m focused on improving my coding skills.
 I enjoy exploring new tools, learning different programming languages, and building small projects as part of my growth.
 For me, learning doesn’t have to be perfect—as long as I stay curious and consistent.

-Let’s connect if you're into **tech, programming talk, or open to collaboration! [here](https://github.com/NaubaneJky/NaubaneJky/issues/1)**
+Let’s connect if you're into **tech, programming talk, or open to collaboration!
+[Click Here](https://github.com/NaubaneJky/NaubaneJky/issues/1)**

 <br>